entrhq/forge/docs/adr/0027-safety-constraint-system.md

 5. **Simplicity**: Avoids introducing a new middleware layer while still achieving clean separation.

 The constraint manager is owned by the HeadlessExecutor and consulted before each tool call.
-On violation, the executor immediately aborts execution and initiates rollback.
+On violation, the executor immediately aborts execution while preserving partial work for inspection.

 ---